ads04r/Gen3Save/README.md

 * `exp` returns the pokemon's EXP level, as an integer.
 * `ivs` this is basically unfinished - it returns (some of) the pokemon's individual data.
 I'll finish it one day.

-There are also some more low-level properties.
+There is also a lower-level property...

-* `data` returns the pokemon data exactly as it is stored in the game.
-When output as a .PKM file, this can be read using ASave.
+* `data` returns the pokemon data, unencrypted, which can be saved in a PKM file, compatible with A-Save.
-* `personality` returns the personality data of the pokemon, as the game stores it.
-See Bulbapedia form more information on this.

 Credits / Thanks
 ----------------